zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-wls-oke/04-configure-apm-agent/configure-apm-agent.md

-2. Use below kubectl command to remotely access the container in the Kubernetes pod.
+2. Use the kubectl command below to remotely access the container in the Kubernetes pod.

     ``` bash
     <copy>